aterreno/blog/content/bash-learnings/index.md

 Don’t underestimate Bash, it’s an awesome, Turing Complete language and requires no installation.

-When the code starts to get too nasty, use your favorite scripting language!
+When the code starts to get too nasty, use your favourite scripting language!